h4ckyou/h4ckyou.github.io/posts/ctf/ICC25/writeup.md

 ```

 Pretty straight forward code
-- We can make up to 256 allocations where the size is constant (8)
+- We can make up to 256 allocations where the size is constant
-- The pointer is stored to the global variable `note`, hence it's always updated
+- The pointer is stored in the global variable `note`
 - We can free the pointer stored in note as many times as we want

 Some things to take note of: